Interstate 95 in Virginia: Central Virginia to Washington, D.C.

 Throughout much of central Virginia, I-95 climbs a series of hills and contains wide tree-lined medians.
 Near Doswell, the SR 30 interchange provides access to the Kings Dominion amusement park, with signs for the amusement park blended in with standard destination signs.
-US 17 overlaps I-95 from Massaponax at exit 126 north to Falmouth at exit 133 as the highway passes west of Fredericksburg.
-The wide tree-line divider resumes north of here.
+US 17 overlaps I-95 from Massaponax at exit 126 north to Falmouth at exit 133 as the highway passes west of the city of Fredericksburg.
+The bidirectional high-occupancy toll lane (HOT lane) begins at the northern US 17 interchange and runs through the center of I-95 through most of the rest of its journey toward Washington, D.C.
 At exit 143 in Aquia, the northbound off- and onramps connect directly to US 1, even though the interchange is specifically for SR 610.
-The bidirectional high-occupancy toll lane (HOT lane) begins at the SR 610 interchange north of Stafford and runs through the center of I-95 through most of the rest of its journey toward Washington, D.C.
 Crossing over the Chopawamsic Creek takes I-95 through Marine Corps Base Quantico, which includes restrictive interchanges.

 Further north in Prince William County, there are four rest areas; two for trucks in Dumfries and two for cars in Dale City.
 The truck rest areas, with weigh stations, are near exit 152.
 The car rest areas have uniquely positioned entrance and exit ramps.
-The southbound car rest area, near exit 156, is accessible only from the southbound collective–distributor road.
+The southbound car rest area, near exit 156, is accessible only from the southbound collector–distributor road.
 In Lorton, a scissor interchange exists with US 1 and, shortly after this, Lorton station serving Amtrak's Auto Train is located near exit 163.
 Due to public opposition of efforts to build I-95 through Washington, D.C. and College Park, Maryland, I-95 is diverted onto a concurrency with I-495 (Capital Beltway) at the Springfield Interchange, with the former alignment north of here becoming I-395.
 I-95/I-495 continue east through Franconia, over the Washington Metro's Blue Line and Rose Hill.
 At Huntington, I-95/I-495 run under the Washington Metro's Yellow Line and through Alexandria before crossing over the Potomac River on the Woodrow Wilson Bridge briefly into Washington, D.C. and then into Maryland.